-In this article we look at the basics of how an ace is scored and the different rules that come into play.
+In this article, we look at the basics of what an ace is, how it is scored and the different rules that come into play.

 If the ball hits the net on the serve and bounces over the net into the service area then this is called a let.
 The player is then allowed to have another try, so if it is their first serve, they have a let and are allowed to serve again before they move onto the second serve.